Christina School District: Facilities

 The current headquarters are in Glasgow High School, in an unincorporated area of New Castle County, near the Glasgow census-designated place.
 The school district intended for the move to be temporary as it could not acquire nor develop the property of its choosing.
 The district announced in October 2021 that the headquarters would go there.

 Its previous administrative offices were in the Drew Educational Support Center in Wilmington.
 It was formerly the Dr. Charles Richard Drew Elementary School.
 It moved from this facility because a new school was to be built on the property.
+The namesake was Charles Richard Drew.
+Drew himself never developed direct connections with the State of Delaware.
+The district honored Drew in a ceremony as he was an African-American with developments in science.
+Materials related to him were left in a time capsule at the building, buried in 1953 and opened in 2022.

 It previously had its administrative headquarters in Newark.
 It moved from these offices in 2005.
 These administrative offices were formerly housed in the Old Newark Comprehensive School.

 Dress code

 By 1998 three schools: the early childhood center, Shue-Medill Middle School, and Drew-Pyle Elementary School had adopted school uniforms, prompting other districts to consider it, though in 1998 the number of public schools in Delaware with uniforms was below 20.